-- 19. Pursuant to sections 231, 236, and 241.1 of the Act, Council made the following intended decision to: - a.
-Fine the Licensee \$1,500, to be paid within 90 days of Council's order; - b.
-Require the Licensee complete the following courses, or equivalent courses as acceptable to Council, within 90 days of Council's order:
+- 19. Pursuant to sections 231 and 236 of the Act, Council made the following intended decision that: - a) The Licensee be fined \$1,500, to be paid within 90 days of Council's order; - b) The Licensee be required to complete the following courses, or equivalent courses as acceptable to Council, within 90 days of Council's order: - Insurance Council Rules Course for Life and/or Accident & Sickness Insurance Agents; and

-Intended Decision Harsimran Kaur Dhillon COM-2023-00170 / LIC-200090C147271R1 February 20, 2025 Page 4 of 5
+Intended Decision Maralu Vega de Torres COM-2023-00816 / LIC-2021-0025842-R01 April 8, 2025 Page 4 of 5

-- Insurance Council Rules Course for Life and/or Accident & Sickness Insurance Agents; and - ii.
-Continuing Education Requirements & Guidelines Course (Collectively, the "Courses") - c.
-Impose a condition on the Licensee's life and accident and sickness insurance agent licence that failure to pay the fine in full and complete the Courses within 90 days of Council's order will result in the automatic suspension of the Licensee's licence, and the Licensee will not be permitted to complete the Licensee's 2026 annual licence renewal until such time as the Licensee has complied with the conditions listed herein. - 20.
+- ii.
+Continuing Education Requirements & Guidelines Course (collectively, the "Courses") - c) A condition be imposed a condition on the Licensee's life and accident and sickness insurance agent licence that failure to pay the fine in full and complete the Courses within 90 days of Council's order will result in the automatic suspension of the Licensee's licence, and the Licensee will not be permitted to complete the Licensee's 2027 annual licence renewal until such time as the Licensee has complied with the conditions listed herein. - 20.
 Subject to the Licensee's right to request a hearing before Council pursuant to section 237 of the Act, the intended decision will take effect after the expiry of the hearing period.